Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     to access data from multiple projects simultaneously from a single configuration file:
     -   `lumi-46YXXXXXX-private` is the end point to be used for buckets and objects that should be private, and
     -   `lumi-46YXXXXXX-public` is the end point for data that should be publicly accessible.

+The reason for this is that `lumio-conf` also creates a configuration file for `s3cmd`.
+That configuration file cannot contain information for multiple projects, and hence the rclone configuration file generated by `lumio-conf` was also not set up with multiple projects in mind.

 ## Policies and ACLs